romm/formz/Documentation/07-CheatSheets/HtmlCssCheatSheet.rst

 PhpStorm auto-completion
 ------------------------

-Formz provides a schema allowing to IDE like PhpStorm to give auto-completion for its ViewHelpers in Fluid templates.
+Formz provides a schema allowing IDEs like PhpStorm to give auto-completion for its ViewHelpers in Fluid templates.

-You can find a guide on integrating XSD files in IDE here: https://github.com/FluidTYPO3/schemaker/blob/development/README.md#how-to-use-xsd-in-ide
+You can find a guide on integrating XSD files in your IDE here: https://github.com/FluidTYPO3/schemaker/blob/development/README.md#how-to-use-xsd-in-ide

 **Example:**